pebble-dev/mobile-app/README.md

 take a look at Material theme and see if you can set styles there before setting styles directly on component.
 There is limited set of text types, as defined by designer, if you need different text style, extends these types with `.copyWith` instead of creating your own.

+## Using Navigator

+We are using iOS-style tabbed navigation, where each tab has its own stack of screens.
+In practice this means there might be multiple stacks (1 main stack and one each for tab) but only 1 stack is active.
+In order to push page on an active stack import `CobbleNavigator` extension and then call `context.push(SomeScreen())`. `SomeScreen` widget should also implement interface `CobbleScreen` and use `CobbleScaffold`, which takes care of title and back button in navigation bar.